rrama08/rrama08.github.io/articles/arch_sprint.md

 ---

 # Lean Architecture Method for Agile
 I have been lately doing some thinking on a better approach for integration of holistic systems thinking and architecture into agile execution with out impacting speed and agility.
-I have built a rough outline of a process that can be used with low friction and considerable value to the overall system.
+I have built a 5 Day light weight architecture process that can be seamlessly integrated with agile and can provide clear architecture runway.
 I call this the Lean Architecture Method for Agile (LAMA)

 * TOC
 {:toc}